marcomiddeldorff/FiveM-RateLimiter/README.md

 ### Check if an player is in timeout

-The return value of this export will only be True if an player has exceeded (MaxAttempts <= CurrentAttempts) the max allowed attempts which you specified in the `RegisterRateLimiter` export.
+The return value of this export will only be True if a player has exceeded (MaxAttempts <= CurrentAttempts) the max allowed attempts which you specified in the `RegisterRateLimiter` export.

-> ⚠️ **_NOTE_**: If you dont want to specify the name of a rate limiter please only provide the first argument.
+> ⚠️ **_NOTE_**: If you don't want to specify the name of a rate limiter please only provide the first argument.
 Don't provide null or anything else as the second argument.

 ```lua
 local isInTimeout = exports["oaky_ratelimiter"]:IsPlayerInTimeout(identifier, rateLimiterName)